vi-h/xp-ntb-import/README.md

  2. Publisher id (8 digit number from NTB)
  3. Channels (8 digit number from NTB)

+### Manual Article Import

+You can manually run an import by running the  `ntb-import` service, which can be found on the following url-path:
+*/_/service/no.item.ntb/ntb-import*

 ### Automatic Article Import

 The application has a [cron job](./src/main/resources/main.ts) that runs an import job **every hour on the hour**.
 If there